AshleyMekolle/HNG-Internship/README.md

 # HNG Internship Tasks 🚀

-This repository contains my solutions and submissions for the HNG Internship X program.
+This repository contains my solutions and submissions for the HNG Internship program.
 Each branch/directory represents different stages of the internship, showcasing my progress and growth as a frontend developer.

 ## 📋 Overview